ravibhasker23/doughnut-decision-helper/README.md

 ## Development server

+- Run `npm install` to install all the dependencies.
-Run `npm start` for the dev server.
-It runs `ng serve` and `npm run mock:server`.
+- Run `npm start` for the dev server.
+It will start both `ng serve` and `npm run mock:server`.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Backend mock server

 On running `npm start`, mock server will also be started.
-Navigate to `http://localhost:3000/` once the build is complete and json-server has started to view the mock json created for the questionnaire.
+Navigate to `http://localhost:3000/`.
+Once the build is complete and json-server has started to view the mock json created for the questionnaire.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding